paupino/rust-decimal/README.md

 Enable `diesel` MySQL support.

 ### `legacy-ops`

+**Warning:** This is deprecated and will be removed from a future versions.

 As of `1.10` the algorithms used to perform basic operations have changed which has benefits of significant speed improvements.
 To maintain backwards compatibility this can be opted out of by enabling the `legacy-ops` feature.